 - Whipped cream

 - In a large bowl, combine flour and salt; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
 Wrap in plastic wrap.
 Refrigerate for 1 to 1-1/2 hours or until easy to handle.

 - Roll out pastry to fit a 9-in. pie plate.
 Transfer pastry to pie plate.
 Trim pastry to 1/2 in. beyond edge of plate; flute edge.
 Refrigerate.

 - Meanwhile, in a large saucepan, combine the brown sugar, corn syrup, molasses, butter and salt; bring to a simmer over medium heat.
-Cover and stir for 2-3 minutes or until sugar is dissolved.
+Cook and stir for 2-3 minutes or until sugar is dissolved.
 Remove from the heat and cool to room temperature.
 (Mixture will be thick when cooled.)

 - Preheat oven to 350°.
 Stir eggs, bourbon and vanilla into molasses mixture.
 Stir in pecans.
 Pour into pastry shell.
 Bake 55-60 minutes or until a knife inserted near the center comes out clean.
 Cover edges with foil during the last 30 minutes to prevent overbrowning if necessary.

 - Cool on a wire rack.
 Serve with whipped cream.
 Refrigerate leftovers.
 Yield: 8 servings.